mmai/piquetBook/src/calling.md

 A scores 98, and is rubiconed.

-In the worst possible case that can happen,i.e.^ if A leads ace of hearts instead of queen of clubs, notwithstanding that B is apparently guarded in hearts, B, as already pointed out,still wins the partie.
+In the worst possible case that can happen, i.e. if A leads ace of hearts instead of queen of clubs, notwithstanding that B is apparently guarded in hearts, B, as already pointed out,still wins the partie.